ntno/ntno-challenge/README.md

 * create pipeline project - does this combine the previous ?
 * review IAM privledges
 * update awscloudformationexample repo with new bucket policy
+* send build artifacts to s3 so that code pipeline can pick them up
 ---